kadirpekel/algorig/README.md

 $ source venv/bin/activate
 ```

 Once your virtual environment is up and ready, you may now install the Algorig itself.
 The best way to install Algorig is simply using pip command as shown below:

 ```bash
 $ pip install algorig
 ```

-At this point, since you put your tool belt on, you're ready initialize a fresh new Algorig work bench by typing the command below.
+At this point, since you put your tool belt on, you're ready initialize a fresh new Algorig project by typing the command below.

 ```bash
 $ rig init --signing-address DNSNRCJ6WO4LCVNE6O6JHYSZQ7C725RVJMMTT4GCBOUH4VPMPMZYUVBFLU